 Import Registration Session Instances

-This topic describes how you can assign, update and cancel sessions on existing registrations, via the Registrations > Import page.
-From the same page you can also import and update registrations and registration agenda: see Import/Update Registrations and Import Registration Agenda.
+Overview.
+The topic describes how you can assign, update and cancel sessions on existing registrations, via the Registrations > Import page.
+The feature is available to Event Builders and Administrators, and to Registration Support users with Import Registration Data permission.

 Prerequisites

-- The Registration Code of each registrant to whom you want to assign session instances is required.
+- The Registration Code of each registrant to whom you want to assign session instances.

-- The Session Code and Instance Code of each session instance to be assigned are required.
+- The Session Code and Instance Code of each session instance to be assigned.

 Registration Agenda Import Wizard